Pregnancy Safety App: How to Choose One in 2026

 What is the best app to check if a product is safe during pregnancy?

-A strong pregnancy safety app should let you scan a barcode, analyse ingredients against trusted health authorities, cover both food and cosmetics, and be easy to use.
-SafeMama is a free app for iOS and Android that does exactly this — scan a product and its AI checks the ingredients against FDA, CDC, ACOG, NHS, Health Canada, TGA and WHO guidance, then explains what it found.
+A strong pregnancy safety app should let you scan a barcode, review ingredients against trusted health-authority guidance, cover food, cosmetics, supplements and medicines, and be honest about medical limits.
+SafeMama is a free app for iOS and Android that helps with this: scan a product barcode or label and review ingredient context informed by FDA, CDC, ACOG, NHS, Health Canada, TGA and WHO guidance.

 Is there a free pregnancy product safety scanner?

 Yes.
 SafeMama is free to download on the iOS App Store and Google Play, with an optional premium upgrade.
-Core barcode scanning and ingredient analysis are available at no cost.
+Core barcode scanning and ingredient review features are available at no cost.

 Which pregnancy app works in the US, UK, Canada and Australia?

-SafeMama is built for English-speaking markets and references the relevant authority in each region: the FDA, CDC and ACOG for the United States, the NHS for the United Kingdom, Health Canada for Canada, and the TGA and FSANZ for Australia, alongside global bodies like the WHO.
+SafeMama is built for English-speaking markets and references the relevant authority where available: the FDA, CDC and ACOG for the United States, the NHS for the United Kingdom, Health Canada for Canada, and the TGA and FSANZ for Australia, alongside global bodies like the WHO.
+For any personal medicine, supplement, symptom, allergy, high-risk pregnancy, or dosing question, use the app as a starting point and ask your clinician or pharmacist.

 Try SafeMama free

 Scan your first product in seconds.
-SafeMama is free on iOS and Android, with 5,000+ downloads on Google Play.
+SafeMama is free on iOS and Android, with optional premium features.

 Download SafeMama — Free